DaQue/FileViewer/README.md

 - Ctrl+= / Ctrl+-: Zoom in/out
 - Ctrl+0: Reset zoom
 - < / >: Image prev/next (when viewing an image)

+Tips
+- Empty state includes an "Open file" button; you can also drag-and-drop a file anywhere.